sanchit27/fetchcodingexercise/README.md

 <img width="905" alt="Screenshot 2024-04-22 at 20 10 12" src="https://github.com/sanchit27/fetchcodingexercise/assets/18355760/06a885ca-fd5e-4b68-a8ad-d46838a953c2">

-4. Uncomment the appropriate WebDriver setup code in the browserStart method for  windows devices and run it via docker selenium grid.
+4. If not using mac, Uncomment the slenium grid WebDriver setup code in the browserStart method for and run it via docker selenium grid.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Docker setup (Can be used to test on any device, you skip this if running locally on macbook)